-ECO 120 Principles of Microeconomics ECO 122 Principles of Macroeconomics

-ACC 230 Financial Accounting BUS 260 Principles of Management

-BUS 350 Marketing

-3. Completion of one additional upper level Business Administration course.

-- 4. Additional requirements and things to note: - a.
+- ECO 120 Principles of Microeconomics - ECO 122 Principles of Macroeconomics - 2.
+Completion of all of the following courses: - ACC 230 Financial Accounting - BUS 260 Principles of Management - BUS 350 Marketing - 3.
+Completion of one additional upper level Business Administration course. - 4.
+Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the minor. - b.
 No upper level courses within taken in completion of the minor can be used towards any other major or minor offered within the division of economics and business administration.